 A recipient of a grant from the IIA is obligated to pay royalties generally at a rate of 3% to 5% on revenues from sales of products developed in whole or in part with IIA-funded technology, up to the amount of the grant related to any such products plus accrued interest.
 As of December 31, 2018, we have accrued \$0.8 million in royalties due to the IIA, which has been recorded in cost of revenues in our results of operations for the year ended December 31, 2018.
 Under the R&D Law, a company that received grants from the IIA may not transfer IIA-funded technology or manufacture products developed with IIA-funded technology outside of the State of Israel without first obtaining the approval of the IIA.
-We may be required to pay significant penalties.
+We may be required to pay increased royalties of up to 300% of the amount of the original grant and other amounts; if we do not receive such approvals, we may be required to pay significant penalties.
 Under applicable accounting rules, we deduct the IIA grants from research and development expenses as the applicable costs are incurred.
-We also had a preclinical collaboration with Allergan from our research and development expenses as the applicable costs are incurred.
+We also had a preclinical collaboration for BotuGel with Allergan from our research and development expenses as the applicable costs are incurred.
 As a result, our research and development expenses are shown on our financial statements net of the IIA grants and amounts received from the preclinical collaboration.